2024 United States presidential election: Reactions

 Crisis services for the LGBTQ+ community saw a sharp increase in usage during the election week.
-The Trevor Project's crisis lines saw a 125% increase since around midnight on election night according to a statement by CEO Jaymes Black on November 6, and followed an about 200% increase in election related conversations that had been seen between November 3–4.
+The Trevor Project's crisis lines saw a 125% increase since around midnight on election night according to a statement by CEO Jaymes Black on November 6, and followed an about 200% increase in election related conversations that had been seen November 3–4.
 By November 8, it was reported that the organization saw an overall increase by 700%.
 The Crisis Text Line also reported that 56% of their users reported as LGBTQ+ on election day.

 A company that assists wealthy Americans in securing foreign citizenship saw a 200× jump in inquiries following the election.

 Political

 Harris conceded victory to Trump on November 6.

 Democrats had differing views on why Harris lost the election.
 Vermont Senator Bernie Sanders blamed Democrats for having abandoned the working class.
 Democratic National Committee chair Jaime Harrison dismissed Sanders' criticism.
 Former House Speaker Nancy Pelosi also disagreed with Sanders, blaming the party's loss on Biden's late exit and the lack of an open Democratic primary.

-Senator Chris Murphy (D-CT) believed that the Democrats could not connect to a large amount of voters and should embrace populism going forward.
+Senator Chris Murphy (D-CT) believed that the Democrats could not connect to a large number of voters and should embrace populism going forward.
 Representative Ritchie Torres (D-NY) attributed Trump's victory to public discontent over inflation and immigration; he asserted that Harris ran an effective campaign, but could not overcome a difficult electoral environment.

 President Joe Biden (right) and President-elect Donald Trump (left) meet in the Oval Office of the White House as part of the presidential transition.

+In June 2026, progressive political commentator Ta-Nehisi Coates published a Vanity Fair article entitled Did Kamala Harris's Silence on Gaza Cost Her the White House?
+He argued the US adhered to a "survivalist theory of democracy" and that there was a "bipartisan acceptance of innocent death as the cost of doing business in the Muslim and Arab world," including with respect to the Gaza war and genocide.
+He said this led to a "casual contempt" for Democrat leaders.
+He also referenced how the Democratic Party had refused to allow a Palestinian American to speak at the 2024 Democratic National Convention.
+He also argued the election was a matter of lesser-evil voting.
+Journalist Joy Reid claimed many African Americans could not connect with Harris due to "her sort of political inability to speak directly to the genocide."